-In 2021 we operated this Kakadu & Arnhem Land Tour in conjunction with Australian Geographic and due to popular demand we are now offering 2 departures in 2022, including:
+In 2022 we first we operated this Kakadu & Arnhem Land Tour in conjunction with Australian Geographic and due to popular demand we are now offering 2 departures in 2024.

 Below is the day-by-day program.
 You will then find a map and pricing at the bottom.

 Your 9-Day Ultimate Tour of Kakadu, Arnhem Land & Beyond starts at 7am.
 After being collected from your accommodation in Darwin, we head south on the Stuart Highway to Katherine.

 The three-hour journey takes us past the townships of Adelaide River and Pine Creek, with our first stop bringing us to picturesque Edith Falls in the Nitmiluk National Park.
 A 2.7km moderate loop walk to the top of the falls provides superb views and excellent photo and swimming opportunities.